 DO NOT flush unwanted medications down the toilet.

 - Local pharmacies may offer take-back or mail-in programs.
-Rite Aid, CVS, Walgreens and Giant sell prepaid envelopes that can be filled with unwanted medication and mailed to a facility that properly handles disposal.
+Rite Aid, CVS, Walgreens and Giant sell prepaid envelopes that can be mailed to a disposal facility.

 - Take advantage of government-sponsored programs when available.
-The Drug Enforcement Administration (DEA) has offered prescription drug take-back programs.
+The Drug Enforcement Administration (DEA) offers prescription drug take-back programs.
 Visit www.dea.gov for information.

 - Visit www.disposemymeds.org for additional information and details.

 Once you have safely disposed of the medication, recycle the empty medicine bottles.

 Back to the Top

 Here's a paint calculator to avoid leftovers.
 Hold a paint swap with friends so that usable paint doesn't go to waste.
 Mix white (or colored) paints together to give walls or furniture a fresh look.
 Solidify old and unusable paint by adding an absorbent material such as cat litter, shredded newspaper, leaves, sawdust, dirt or a paint hardener.
 If there isn't much paint left in the can, leave the lid off to air dry.
 Once solidified, leave the lid off so the contractors can see it's solid and set it out with your regular trash.
 For more ideas, visit www.ehow.com.